17 Apr Clinical Research Frequently Asked Questions

 As with any medication, there is always the risk of side effects.
 However, we will discuss potential risks and side effects with you upfront.
 This will happen with the research staff at your initial screening.

 What if I have adverse side effects?
-Do you cover treatment costs?
+Does the Research Center cover treatment costs?

 The trial’s sponsor will cover all costs associated with the research trial.